top of page

 Mysore style is a method generally used in the ancient Indian system of teaching.
 Instead of making the class a mass practice, individual attention is given.

-The student in Ashtanga Vinyasa will start the practice on their own and the teacher will guide depending on the level of the student.
+The students in Ashtanga Vinyasa start the practice on their own, and the teacher guides them according to their level.

 As there is no guided class system during the Mysore method, it becomes easier for the teacher to offer a tailor-made approach towards each student.